 An Occupational Therapist will help make sure that the home does not pose any risks to the patient, including tripping hazards, and can also provide suggestions of items to have, or changes to make, so that the home is a more therapeutic environment.

-- Call National Ramp for a ramp assessment.
+- Call National Ramp for a wheelchair ramp assessment.

 The ability to safely get in and out of one’s home, enjoy fresh air, go to doctors’ appointments, and schedule socially-distant visits are vital to emotional, mental, and physical well-being.
 When access in and out of the home becomes burdensome, it can delay recovery or contribute to a negative emotional state.
 Carrying someone over stairs is not a safe or dignified solution.

-Call National Ramp to schedule an assessment with a certified dealer, who will determine the best places in and outside the home for a ramp.
-Modular ramps install quickly and can be ready to welcome the patient safely and easily back home.
+Call National Ramp to schedule an assessment with a certified dealer, who will determine the best places in and outside the home for a wheelchair ramp.
+Wheelchair ramps, also called modular ramps, install quickly and can be ready to welcome the patient safely and easily back home.

 - Set a schedule for reviews.